RYBD BLOG

 • Partners receive basis from “recourse” loans, unlike in S corporations, where shareholders only receive basis from money personally loaned to the company.

-• Partnerships have less stringent filing requirements, and fewer overhead costs to establish and maintain.
-Tax is very rarely assigned to a partnership.
-For example, Georgia’s net worth tax isn’t assessed to partnerships.
+• Partnerships carry less stringent filing requirements and lower overhead costs to establish and maintain.
+Georgia, for example, does not assess its net worth tax to partnerships.

-• Partnership owners don’t have to, and aren’t allowed to, pay themselves salaries, which eliminates service fees and other administrative costs associated with payroll.
+• Partnership owners do not pay themselves salaries, which eliminates payroll service fees and associated administrative costs.

 • Partnerships can distribute appreciated property without generating a gain.